Favicon

 fastlane

-Fastlane is an open-source automation tool for iOS and Android developers that handles building, testing, code signing, and releasing apps.
+Fastlane is an open-source automation tool for iOS and Android developers that handles building, testing, code signing, and releasing Apps.
 The Applivery Fastlane plugin extends Fastlane with an applivery action that uploads a built binary to Applivery, attaches CI metadata (commit, branch, tag, repository URL), and optionally sends notifications — all in one step.

 Prerequisites